kadimetla/doc-adk-training/training/module04-llmagent-deep-dive/lab-solution.md

 *   Use examples (few-shot prompting) to guide the agent's output format.

 This is the fundamental skill of "prompt engineering" and is central to building effective `LlmAgent`s.
 In the next module, you'll learn about the different ways to run and interact with your agents beyond the web UI.

+### Self-Reflection Answers

+1.  **How does providing examples (few-shot prompting) in the instruction help the LLM understand the task better than just describing it?**
+    *   **Answer:** Few-shot prompting provides concrete demonstrations of the desired input-output format and behavior.
+While a textual description sets the general rules, examples clarify nuances, specific formatting requirements, and implicit constraints that might be ambiguous in text alone.
+This significantly reduces the chances of the LLM misinterpreting the instruction.

+2.  **What would happen if you removed the constraint "Do not answer questions or have a conversation"?
+How would the agent's behavior change?**
+    *   **Answer:** If this constraint were removed, the agent would likely become more conversational.
+It might attempt to answer questions directly, engage in dialogue, or provide additional context beyond just the haiku.
+This would deviate from its intended role as a dedicated haiku poet and could lead to less focused or less predictable responses.

+3.  **Experiment with creating a new persona for the agent (e.g., a Shakespearean poet, a futuristic robot).
+What are the key elements you need to include in the instruction to make the new persona convincing?**
+    *   **Answer:** Key elements for a convincing persona include:
+        *   **Role/Identity:** Explicitly state who the agent is (e.g., "You are a Shakespearean poet...").
+        *   **Tone/Style:** Describe the language and emotional register (e.g., "speak in archaic English, using flowery language and dramatic flair").
+        *   **Constraints:** Define what the agent *should* and *should not* do (e.g., "always respond in iambic pentameter," "do not use modern slang").
+        *   **Examples:** Provide few-shot examples that demonstrate the new persona's typical responses and adherence to its style and constraints.
+        *   **Goals:** Clearly state the agent's primary objective (e.g., "to transform user input into a sonnet").